-Now we can try to login to the remote SSH server without a password by using currently deployed public key like regular ssh connection with the following command.
+Now we can try to login to the remote SSH server without a password by using a currently deployed public key like a regular ssh connection with the following command.

 $ ssh [email protected]

 We can also check the authorized_keys file for the latest public key addition.
-The authorized_keys file is a simple text file which contains public key in base32 format and the username.
+The authorized_keys file is a simple text file that contains the public key in base32 format and the username.
 We will use the cat command which will print the authorized_keys content.

 $ cat ~/.ssh/authorized_keys